yaweli/pipi/README.md

 ```
 <hr>
 ```
-The compiler will replace it with:
+It will be replaced by:
 ```
    W "<hr>"
 ```
 The same way any line detected as an HTML style line will be converted.

-In case of a mixed (mumps+html lines) the compiler will try to seperate them ,
+In case of a mixed (mumps+html lines) it will be separeted:
 example:
 ```
 <td>D  </td>